 Gives students the opportunity to explore connections across fields related to a theme or topics of their choice.
 The possibilities are many, as students work with a faculty advisor to propose and execute an applied project or experience related to their degree.
 Consent required of the instructor who will supervise the practicum and the Director of Interdisciplinary Studies.
 Offered by Individual Enrollment.
 Repeatable for a maximum of 12 credits.
 Pass/No Pass.
 Prerequisite(s): Interdisciplinary Studies majors only.
 For information on applying for a practicum, see this page.

 Students engage in a work program to apply, in a practical manner, knowledge gained from their academic coursework; the chosen site must be related to their IDS program.
 Placements and supervision are handled by the PSU Internship Office.
 Repeatable for a maximum of 12 credits.
 Pass/No Pass.
 Prerequisite(s): Interdisciplinary Studies majors only.
 For information on applying for an internship, see this page.

 IP3200 Independent Study in Interdisciplinary Studies (1-4 credits)

 Offers students the opportunity to gain an in-depth understanding of an interdisciplinary topic that is not covered extensively in other courses.
 Working with guidance from a faculty member with relevant expertise, students select a specialized topic for exploration and prepare an appropriate syllabus to pursue.
 Periodic conferences with the supervising instructor are expected.
 Consent required of the instructor who will supervise the independent study and the Director of Interdisciplinary Studies.
-Offered by Individual Enrollment.
+Offered by individual enrollment with an independent study form.
 Repeatable for a maximum of 12 credits.
 Pass/No Pass.
 Prerequisite(s): Interdisciplinary Studies majors only.